nitrico/MapViewPager/README.md

 ## Features

-- [x] Support for more than 1 marker per fragment
+- [x] Any amount of markers per fragment supported
-- [x] Default position for fragments with more than one marker automatically calculated
+- [x] Default camera position (for fragments with 0 or *more than 1* markers) automatically calculated

 ## Download